Ruthenian Greek Catholic Church: Union of Uzhhorod

 The present structure of the Ruthenian Greek Catholic Church traces its origins to the 1646 Union of Uzhhorod, when Eastern Orthodox clergy were received into communion with the Holy See of Rome.
 Sixty three Ruthenian clergy were received into the Catholic Church; in 1664 a union reached at Munkács (today Mukachevo, Ukraine) brought additional communities into the Catholic communion.
 In 1771 Pope Clement XIV established the Greek Catholic Eparchy of Mukachevo as a suffragan of the primate of Hungary, to give the Ruthenian Greek Catholics a jurisdiction that was separate from the Latin Church.

 Initially, the Union only included lands owned or administered by the noble Drugeth family; essentially, most of the modern-day Presov Region and part of Zakarpattia Oblast: Abov County, Gömör County, Sáros County, Szepes County, Torna County, northern Zemplén County, parts of Ung County, and the city of Uzhhorod itself.

 The resulting dioceses retained their Byzantine patrimony and liturgical traditions, and their bishops were elected by a council composed of Basilian monks and eparchial clergy.
 In this part of central and eastern Europe, the Carpathian Mountains straddle the borders of the present-day states of Hungary, Poland, Slovakia, Romania and Ukraine.
 Today, the church is multi-ethnic.
 Members of the metropolitan province of Pittsburgh are predominantly English-speaking.
 Most are descendants of Rusyns – including sub-groups like the Boikos, Hutsuls and Lemkos – but the descendants of other nationalities are also present such as Slovaks, Hungarians and Croats as well as those of non-Slavic and non-Eastern European ancestry.

-The modern Eparchy of Mukachevo in Ukraine is mostly Ukrainian-speaking but remains part of the greater Ruthenian Church.
+Eastern Europe

 After almost a thousand years of Hungarian rule the region became, in part, incorporated in Czechoslovakia after World War I. During the 1920s some Ruthenian Catholics joined Orthodoxy, helping create the Orthodox Church of the Czech Lands and Slovakia.
 After World War II the region was divided between two communist states: the Soviet Union and Czechoslovakia.
 The political changes after the war led to persecution of the Ruthenian Catholic Church in both countries, and also in the Lemko area of Poland.
 This began a period of Ruthenian history that saw deportations, integration with the Orthodox Church, and assimilation into Ukrainian identity.
+The modern Eparchy of Mukachevo in Ukraine is mostly Ukrainian-speaking but remains part of the greater Ruthenian Church.

-Since the collapse of Communism the Ruthenian Catholic Church in Eastern Europe has seen a resurgence in numbers of faithful and priests.
+Since the collapse of Communism, the Ruthenian Catholic Church in Eastern Europe has seen a resurgence in numbers, both of lay people and priests.
 In 1996 the Apostolic Exarchate of the Greek Catholic Church in the Czech Republic was established by Pope John Paul II in the predominantly Slovak Greek Catholic eparchy of Prešov.
-There is a Rusyn population there, though another reason for this was because some Roman Catholic priests that had been secretly ordained in Czechoslovakia were married, which limited them to serve as deacons in the Latin Church.
+There is a Rusyn population there, although another reason for this was because some Roman Catholic priests who had been secretly ordained in Czechoslovakia were married, which limited them to serving as deacons in the Latin Church.
 In 1997 some of them were received into the Apostolic Exarchate of the Ruthenian Church, where married priests are accepted.